Shofuso and Modernism: Mid-Century Collaboration between Japan and Philadelphia

-The Shofuso and Modernism exhibition and programs focus on the friendships and transcultural exchanges between Junzo Yoshimura, George Nakashima, Noémi Pernessin Raymond and Antonin Raymond through their collaborative architectural projects.
-The Shofuso House and Garden is a manifestation of an aesthetic and intellectual community and this exhibition highlights underrepresented histories of architecture and design situated in the Philadelphia/ Bucks County region.
+The Shofuso and Modernism: Mid-Century Collaboration between Japan and Philadelphia exhibition and programs focus on the friendships and transcultural exchanges between Junzo Yoshimura, George Nakashima, Noémi Pernessin Raymond, and Antonin Raymond through their collaborative architectural projects.
+Shofuso House and Garden is a manifestation of an aesthetic, intellectual community and this exhibition highlights underrepresented histories of architecture and design situated in the Philadelphia/ Bucks County region.

 Shofuso was constructed for the Museum of Modern Art in New York as the third installment of “The House in the Museum Garden” outdoor exhibition in 1954.
-Shofuso is an example of traditional Shoin-zukuri style house with Sansui style garden.
-Shoufuso was designed by the architect Junzo Yoshimura, constructed by Heizaemon Ito XI, landscape and garden were designed and installed by Tansai Sano.
+Shofuso is an example of a traditional Shoin-zukuri style house with a Sansui style garden.
+Shofuso was designed by architect Junzo Yoshimura, constructed by Heizaemon Ito XI, and the landscape and garden were designed and installed by Tansai Sano.
 The original Fusuma was painted by Higashiyama Kaii who was a Living National Treasure in Japan.
-The Shofuso project was directed by Arthur Drexler and Philip C. Johnson and George M. Hopkinson as consultants.
+The Shofuso project was directed by Arthur Drexler, with Philip C. Johnson and George M. Hopkinson as consultants.
 Antonin Raymond was one of the committee members and recommended Junzo Yoshimura to be the lead architect for this project.

-Prior to the Shofuso project, young architects, Yoshimura and Nakashima worked together in Tokyo at the Raymond’s architectural firm in the 1930’s.
-Raymond’s Architectural Firm flourished with the realization of many now historic building projects throughout Japan until the Raymonds returned to the United States in 1940.
+Prior to the Shofuso project, young architects, Yoshimura and Nakashima worked together in Tokyo at Antonin Raymond’s architectural firm in the 1930s.
+Raymond’s architectural firm flourished with the realization of many, now historic, building projects throughout Japan until Raymond returned to the United States in 1940.
 As a result of the Japanese involvement in the second world war, George Nakashima’s family was deported from Seattle to the internment camp in Idaho.
 Noémi and Antonin Raymond interceded and successfully vouched for the Nakashimas.
-It was the mutual respect for one another’s work, shared aesthetic and philosophical temperaments that sustained their lifelong friendships, even through the most difficult of times for Japanese-American relations.
+It was the mutual respect for one another’s work, shared aesthetic, and philosophical temperaments that sustained their lifelong friendships, even through the most difficult of times for Japanese-American relations.